 Limitations on lien avoidance

 In the past, one of the advantages of bankruptcy was property lien avoidance.
-But the BAPCPA limited the property that can be exempted from liens by filing for Chapter 7 bankruptcy.
-You used to be able to protect things like works of art not created by you or a relative, jewelry more than $500 (not including your wedding rings) and cars or other vehicles.
-You can also only exclude a more limited number of electronics, including: one TV, radio, VCR, and a personal computer and associated accessories.
+But the BAPCPA limited lien exemptions that you used to get by filing for Chapter 7 bankruptcy.
+You used to be able to protect things like works of art not created by you or a relative, jewelry more than $500 (not including your wedding rings), and cars or other vehicles.
+You can also only exclude a more limited number of electronics, including:

 Given all of the above, you might start to wonder why the second half of the name is even there.
 Where’s the “Consumer Protection” part of the Act?